 |Page tools: Print Page Print All RSS Search this Product|

-Deaths data excludes:
+Deaths data exclude:

-Death records are provided electronically to the ABS by individual Registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.
+Death records are provided electronically to the ABS by individual state/territory Registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.

 Sources of non-sample error include:

 Registration of deaths is compulsory in Australia under relevant state/territory legislation.
-However, each state/territory Registrar has its own death registration form.
+However, each state/territory Registry has its own death registration form.
 Most data items are collected in all states and territories and therefore statistics at a national level are available for most characteristics.
 In some cases, different wording of questions asked on the registration form may result in different answers, which may affect final figures.

 Deaths statistics are generally straightforward and easy to interpret.
 It should be noted, however, that changes in numbers of deaths over time can be due to a number of factors including changes in mortality and changes in the size and age/sex structure of the population.
 For this reason, deaths data needs to be considered in relation to the size of the relevant population(s) through the use of mortality rates.